peleion/eps-docker/README.md

 # eps-docker

-A Docker container for Electrum personal server based on Debian Buster:
+A Docker container for Chris Belcher's excellent Electrum Personal Server based on Debian Buster:

 https://github.com/chris-belcher/electrum-personal-server

+This container uses a persistent docker volume which contains the configuration file and sample - this is the /srv directory within the container.

+STEPS TO RUN EPS

-This container uses a docker volume for /usr/local/etc/electrum-personal-server which contains the config.cfg along with the sample.
-It is set up to run with a bitcoind running in a separate container.
-The default docker0 network isolates containers from each other - you must create a new docker network so these containers will be able to communicate with each other.
+1. BITCOIND: Ensure your bitcoind (in a separate container) is running, fully synced, wallet enabled and you have set an RPC user and password in your bitcoin.conf.
+The default docker0 network isolates containers from each other - you must create a new docker network so these containers will be able to communicate.

-You should follow these steps to initialize the container:

-1. Run the container to create the docker volume
-2. Stop the container and edit config.cfg adding your wallet xpub keys and the location/credentials of your bitcoind container.
-Any non default (LetsEncrypt or other public) SSL certs should go in the volume as well since it is the only data that persists between container restarts.
+2. CONFIGURATION: The default configuration is to serve a single wallet (xpub) by passing a few environment variables without manual configuration.
+No user changes are needed if you want to use this basic configuration and it also works with BTCPay.
+The only variables needed are:

+      HOST: '<your_bitcoind_container_name>'
+      PORT: '<your_bitcoind_container_port>'
+      RPC_USER: '<your_bitcoind_rpc_username>'
+      RPC_PASSWORD: '<your_bitcoind_rpc_password>'
+      XPUB: '<your_xpub>'

+If you want to use more advanced configuration options available in EPS you can manually change the config.ini in the persistent volume - the sample file is there also.
+Any non-default (LetsEncrypt or other public) TLS certificates should be placed in the persistent volume as well.
+To use advanced options start the container without any arguments (it will refuse to start but create the persistent volume) and modify/add the appropriate files - EPS will pick up the changes when restarted.
+Remember your Electrum wallet will not connect to EPS if you have previously connected to the same DNS name unless you remove the TLS certificate from Electrum's cache.

+3. INITIAL RUN: When first starting the container bitcoind will load the addresses from your xpub (2,000 by default) and exit when finished.
+This may take up to 30 minutes.

-3. Start the container again.
-It will load the wallet addresses into the bitcoind wallet and can take a long time - you can monitor your bitcoind logs for progress.
+4. WALLET RESCAN: When restarted (automatically if you called the container with that option) bitcoind will rescan the entire blockchain from origin to pick up any existing transactions in your wallet.
+This can take several hours - monitor the bitcoind container logs for progress.

-4. If your wallet has any existing transactions you will have to again shut down the container and run the eps-rescan script to pick up these transactions - You MUST modify it for your specific setup first.
-This takes approximately one hour to rescan each 2,000 address Electrum wallet from genesis and will exit when done.
-5. You may have to restart the container once again after address importation is finished depending on how you initially started the container.
-It may take a few minutes for EPS to accept connections - you can monitor the Docker EPS logs for the container.
+5. These steps will only happen when initializing the container and should not need to be repeated unless you add/remove/change your wallet.
+You can force steps 3 or 4 at any time by touching an empty file .firstrun or .rescan in the persistent volume.

 A sample docker-compose.yml is included - you should adapt it to your needs.